somrajroy/AWS3TierArchitecturewithTFModules/README.md

    the  expertise of the AWS team and the wider Terraform community.
 The approach can help deliver high-quality solutions to customers that are easy to maintain and scale over time.<br/>
 - `Standardization` : The official AWS Terraform modules follow standardized practices and conventions, ensuring that infrastructure deployments adhere to best practices and are consistent with industry standards.
-You inherit AWS-recommended configurations, aligning infrastructure with best practices and reducing the risk of errors/issues/misconfigurations.<br/>
+You inherit AWS-recommended configurations.
+This standardization ensures that infrastructure follows AWS-recommended guidelines.<br/>

 ##### Project Overview